bigcode-project/bigcode-evaluation-harness/docs/README.md

 ```

 If you want to evaluate only on the first $n$ samples instead of all the test dataset, set `num_tasks_he` argument to $n$.

-For all benchmarks:
-  * Adapt `max_length_generation` based on your model's context size, by default it is `2048`
-  * Adapt the  `batch_size` based on your device memory, by default it is 1.
-The larger the batch size is the better, since it makes the generation faster.
-  * `allow_code_execution` allows the execution of the model generated (unstrusted) code on your machine, please read carefully the displayed warning before setting it to `True`.
-  * Some models, such as [InCoder](https://huggingface.co/facebook/incoder-6B), might require adding a prefix before the prompt to give a hint about the language.
-To add the prefix for InCoder to indicate Python language for example, set `prefix` argument to `"<| file ext=.py |>\n"`.

 ### MBPP
 [MBPP](https://huggingface.co/datasets/mbpp):  consists of around 1,000 crowd-sourced Python programming problems,